Friday, March 30, 2012

 Well, damn, I can’t remember the name of this particular fish.

 I have asked local friends at least three times what the name is, but because I don’t write it down, it’s gone out of my mind – again.
+(A local friend emailed.
+The name of the fish is Lady Fish (English) and Sosin (Spanish).

-It seems that the north winds bring this species down from further up in the gulf and the hurricane was creating strong northerly winds for a couple of days which pushed the fish towards Isla.
+It seems that the north winds bring this species down from further up in the gulf, and the hurricane was creating strong northerly winds for a couple of days, which pushed the fish towards Isla.

 So many fish!